 My friend and neighbor used to have a sizable garden.
 Every summer, she would send over baskets of cherry tomatoes, fragrant basil, and the biggest zucchinis I have ever seen!

 It seemed that there was an endless bounty to the garden zucchini.
 Then, she moved.
 My friend only moved down the street, but the garden has yet to resurface.
 I miss all the homegrown zucchini.

 But when I want zucchini bread to have with my morning cup of coffee, then I will use any zucchini I can find!

 Chocolate zucchini bread is a quick bread recipe that relies on shredded zucchini for flavor, moisture, and tenderness.
 It is a one-bowl type of recipe, and the bread itself is wonderful as a breakfast treat or as dessert!

 To make this chocolate zucchini bread recipe, start by melting chocolate squares until smooth and silky.
 The batter will use both cocoa powder and melted chocolate to give this bread a rich, deep chocolate flavor.

 In a bowl, combine eggs, sugar, oil, zucchini, and vanilla; stir until combined.
 Mix in the melted chocolate until smooth.

-Combine flour, dutch-processed cocoa powder, salt, and baking soda.
-Carefully add dry ingredients to zucchini mixture and stir until fully combined.
+Combine flour, salt, and baking soda.
+Carefully add dry ingredients to the zucchini mixture and stir until fully combined.
 Fold in chocolate chips.